It is a key objective of the RHDRA to help tell the story of the railway and in so doing, enrich the experience for passengers.

 - A flip display of posters with fun facts and stories

 This is not a complete list of the contents and displays will be added to and updated in the years to come.
-For example, Will O’Shea has designed a computerised “Then & Now” display which will allow visitors to explore the line and compare historic and current photographs.
-This should be installed later in summer 2021.
+For example, Will O’Shea has designed a computerised “Then & Now” display which allows visitors to explore the line and compare historic and current photographs.

 However, we have had to pull back on ideas for many interactive displays because of the pandemic restrictions – for now at least.